David Story, Online Piano Lessons from Toronto

 I'm the proud teacher of Eric Liang.
-He is a hard-working musician who is now studying in New York City in 2022-2023.
+He is a hard-working musician now playing around Toronto.

 Jazz Curriculum for Beginners